peterchowacademy/the-docs/docs/coding-practices/Terminal/Non-SNS/Non-SNS.md

 ```

 ## setting git config email for github contributions
-Just type this into your terminal
+Just type this into your terminal, no need to source
 ```bash
 git config --global user.email "your@email.com"
 ```